sinequa/usage-analytics/README.md

 ### <a name="customization"></a> Customization

-Basically, tow different way of customization can be applied to the *Usage Analytics* application.
-All depends on the user rights.
+Basically, two different ways of customization can be applied to the *Usage Analytics* application, depending on the user rights.

 **1 - Ordinary user** <a name="ordinary_user"></a>

 Ordinary users have the ability to perform several modifications on both widgets and dashboards.

-On the first hand, they can:
+On the first hand and considering the type of the widget (timeline, chart, grid ...), they can:

 - Resize existing widgets
 - Rename widgets
 - Remove widgets from the dashboard
 - Change the display of widgets
+- Show/Hide timelines illustrating the previous period

 <span style="display:block;text-align:center">![Dashboard actions](/docs/assets/widget-actions.PNG)</span>

 - Add widgets from a palette of predefined ones
 <span style="display:block;text-align:center">![Dashboard actions](/docs/assets/add-widget.PNG)</span>

-On the other hand, it is also possible to apply some actions to dashboards such as creating new dashboard, deleting dashboard, marking as default ...
+On the other hand, it is also possible to apply some actions to dashboards such as create new dashboard, delete, rename,  mark as default ...
 <span style="display:block;text-align:center">![Dashboard actions](/docs/assets/dashboard_actions.PNG)</span>

 Notice that any saved modification leads to an update of the whole configuration in the **user settings** and, so on, it will be the version displayed to that specific user.